[Updated] How does plasma skin tightening work?

 Who can have the treatment?

-Plasma is generating a lot of attention because it offers a non-surgical alternative to blepharoplasty (or eyelid surgery).
+Plasma is generating a lot of attention because it offers a non-surgical alternative to blepharoplasty (eyelid surgery).
 “There’s really no equivalent treatment out there for the eyes outside of plastic surgery.
 We can work all around the periorbital region,” says Walsh.

-“Most indications will only require one treatment, but it is affected by the depth of the indication,” says Josh Yardley, Professional Beauty London speaker and director of The Smart Group, which distributes the Accor Cosmetic Corrector plasma pen in the UK, adding: “80% of all Accor treatments are individual treatments.”
+“Most indications will only require one treatment, but it is affected by the depth of the indication,” says Josh Yardley, director of The Smart Group, which distributes the Accor Cosmetic Corrector plasma pen in the UK, adding: “80% of all Accor treatments are individual treatments.”

 The Accor pen has built-in NF+ technology, which means “the intensity of the thermal energy diminishes the further down into the skin it goes”, explains Yardley.
 This low-frequency delivery is intended to keep the treatment area superficial but allow the device to work safely on a larger area, reducing swelling and redness.